suyash-rgb/PresencePulse/README.md

   - Initialize and load face detection and embedding models.
   - Capture real-time video from the camera, detect faces, and compute embeddings.
   - Recognize faces using the trained SVM model and mark attendance in Google Sheets.

+### 5. **Data Visualization Script**
+- **Description**: This script generates visual representations of attendance data using the Matplotlib library.
+It fetches data from Google Apps Script APIs and plot various graphs such as bar graphs, pie charts, and line charts to visualize attendance trends.
+- **Main Functions**:
+  - Fetch daily attendance data and plot bar and pie charts.
+  - Fetch monthly attendance overview and plot a bar graph.
+  - Fetch data for the most attentive and least attentive students and plot bar graphs.
+  - Fetch attendance trend data and plot a line chart.

 # Contributing